AmrMohamed16/DEPI-Project/README.md

   The dataset contains 8,093 airline reviews from passengers, offering insights into various aspects of their flight experiences.
 Each entry  includes details such as the reviewer's   name, the airline, the class of service, and ratings for factors like seat comfort, staff service, food, and inflight entertainment.
  The dataset also captures flight-specific information, such as the departure and destination locations, as well as whether the reviewer recommends the airline.
  This data can be used to analyze customer satisfaction and identify key drivers behind positive or negative reviews in the airline industry.
+ You can check it out [Data](https://github.com/AmrMohamed16/DEPI-Project-/blob/main/Air.csv)

 # Tools